 The official website for the show is available at: www.derbyshirecountyshow.org.uk.

-The showground covers several fields near Elvaston castle, to the east of Derby city.
-On the showday, the approaches to the showground are well signposted and there is plenty of parking available.
+The showground covers several fields in Locko Park, to the north of Derby city.
+On the showday, the approaches to the showground are well signposted via the A6096 from Spondon (no entry via Locko Road) and there is plenty of parking available.